ridgehkr/useful-docs/README.md

-# Useful: Documentation
+# useFul: Documentation

-This is the documentation project for [Useful](https://usefulhooks.com/) and is published to [docs.useful.com](https://docs.usefulhooks.com/).
+This is the documentation project for [useFul](https://usefulhooks.com/) and is published to [docs.useful.com](https://docs.usefulhooks.com/).

 ## Development